×

 In this sentence, herself is who she bought the dress for.
 Like with Lisa teaching English to herself, you need the word herself to be clear.

-If you said “She bought the dress for her,” it’d sound like she bought the dress for some other person.
+If you said “She bought the dress for her,” it’d sound like she bought the dress for another person.

 Reflexive pronouns can also be used to emphasize (stress, or give attention to) information in a phrase.